ISSArt-LLC/ISSArt-LLC.github.io/posts/2021-03-01-integration-of-ai-in-pcb-design.md

 In short, EDA or Electronic Designing Automation tools are a part of the designing process of a PCB.
 You can design your PCB or any integrated circuit boards using EDA Tools.

-In such processes, manual routing comes to use– specifying the signal routing’s path manually.
+In such processes, manual routing comes to use– specifying the signal routing's path manually.
 Through the Manual routing process, one can plan the route for the silicon track manually.
 No matter how beneficial the process may seem, it has quite complications since it is time-consuming.
 You would have loads of difficulties while manual routing a PCB design, and it will take loads of time.

 Now that we live in an era where people always want their work to be fast and efficient, the manual routing process may seem to be a burden.
 However, this is the reason for the existence of AIs.
 AI is made to make your work simpler and less time-consuming.